wp-plugins/exchange-rate-table/readme.txt

 3. Go to Plugins > Installed, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
 5. Select your currency, then the size and layout of the table
-6. Email any problems to widgets at fx-rate.net
+6. Please Email us any problems to widgets at fx-rate.net, we appreciate the help in improving the plugin
 7. If you find the widget useful, please take the time to rate our plugin.
 Thank you.

 == Screenshots ==